Sign up to SHE DEFINED monthly

 • Lack of access to capital: Women are less likely to have access to capital than men.
 This makes it harder for women to start businesses, especially if they have families to support.

 • Lenders’ gender biases: Some lenders may have biases when lending money to men vs women.
 They may perceive that women tend to have different business goals than men or are less capable of running successful businesses.
+Women can use software, such as Iinsight’s NDIS CRM to help manage aspects of their business professionally.

 • Stereotypes about women in business: Other than the stereotype that women are less capable of running successful businesses, women may be assessed in aspects unrelated to their business and the loan, such as their personal life and responsibilities.